Drugs Used to Treat Preventable Diseases Carry Serious Risks

 Researchers examined medical records of over 2 million statin users in England and Wales in order to quantify side effects during the first 5 years of statin use.

 The conditions that were found to be associated with statin use were:

 - Acute renal failure

 - Moderate to serious myopathy (impaired muscle function)

-Statins have also been linked to increased diabetes risk in another recent study.
+Statins have also been linked to increased diabetes risk in several studies.

 2. Angiotensin receptor blockers — anti-hypertensive drugs — linked to lung cancer and heart-related deaths